 As a business owner or marketing manager, you have a full plate.
 It’s tough to stay up to date on the always evolving SEO techniques and Google algorithm updates.
 That’s why you hired a digital marketing agency.
 But not all agencies are equal.
 Some use outdated and disreputable techniques, known as “Black Hat” practices, to improve website’s rankings.
 It’s imperative you recognize these red flags.

-Read this guide to learn the signs of what our industry calls “Black Hat SEO.”
+Read through our guide to learn the signs of what our industry calls “Black Hat link building SEO.”

 At first glance, Black Hat SEOs’ promise of fast results are tempting.
 However, these shortcuts can and will backfire.
 In the long run, these techniques are ineffective and a waste of money.
 More importantly, these techniques can land you in Google’s doghouse and will lead to severe penalties, resulting in a drastic rankings drop and less conversions for your business.

 So, is Black Hat SEO illegal?
 Not unless it involves doing something that’s against the law.
 However, it’s frowned upon in search engines.
-In extreme scenarios, Google will delete your entire search presence, making it impossible for customers to find you via search.
+In extreme scenarios, Google will delete your entire search presence, making it impossible for customers to find you via search engines.

 To be confident that your SEO strategy isn’t secretly hurting you, follow the best practices outlined in this guide.
 We’ll first show you how to check the backlinks to your company’s website and then we’ll outline common red flags that should raise concerns about your company’s SEO tactics.
 At the end of the guide, we’ll explain proper, or White Hat, practices.